 Programming a vast array of some 288 features films, the Toronto International Film Festival offers a varied and overwhelming selection.
 One course of action is to see films by known directors or that have played at other festivals, with some allowance for happenstance, taking a chance on a movie based on the very brief synopsis on the festival’s website.
 Otherwise, without an agenda, you’re a deer in the headlights, faced with too many options.
 Luckily, my educational guesses paid off; I didn’t see one film I regretted, and I avoided second-guessing that I should be at another screening.
 Unlike one colleague, I never felt that I had seen the worst movie of my life.

 The most anticipated movie, and the eventual winner of the People’s Choice Award, was Steve McQueen’s plainspoken and sobering 12 Years a Slave, which stays on point throughout its 133 minutes, depicting the brutality of slavery.
-The script is based on the 1853 account of Solomon Northup (Chiwetel Ejiofor), a free black man living with his family in upstate New York, who was kidnapped and sold into slavery in the nation’s capital.
+The script is based on the 1853 account of Solomon Northup (Chiwetel Ejiofor), a free black man living with his family in upstate New York who was kidnapped and sold into slavery in the nation’s capital.
 The film successfully fulfills its single-minded mission: to wholly knock down the romanticized notions of the Old South, particularly in how Southern whites are depicted, showing instead how they were poisoned by the venality of the peculiar institution.
 Rather than moonlight and magnolias, the antebellum era is a state of paranoia.
-The drooping Spanish moss is about the only visual icon that this film shares with Gone With the Wind.
+The drooping Spanish moss is about the only visual link that this film shares with Gone With the Wind.

 The film also accentuates the remarkable achievement of the 1977 TV miniseries Roots.
-Sure, when you catch it on late-night cable, the production values may look cheap, and because of broadcasting standards, it could only hint at the inherent barbarism, but over the course of a week, it also offered an even more complex and symbiotic portrait of Southern plantation life.
+Sure, when you catch it on late-night cable, the production values may look cheap, and because of broadcasting standards, it could only hint at the inherent barbarism, but over the course of a week, it also offers an even more complex and symbiotic portrait of Southern plantation life.
 McQueen’s film will be released by Fox Searchlight on October 18.

 There were films from 70 countries, most of which were world premieres, so the draw of the familiar may explain the huge demand for the Sandra Bullock and George Clooney stranded-in-space epic Gravity, and seeing it in IMAX 3-D was a pull too hard to resist.
 It’s visually spectacular and beautiful, even when a space vessel is smashed to smithereens and debris hurls toward you.
-Director Alonso Cuarón and his son, co-writer Jonás, have written a tightly structured survival tale running less than 90 minutes: two astronauts are left adrift outside their shuttle after it has suffered damage from the explosion of a Russian satellite.
+Director Alonso Cuarón and his son, Jonás, have written a tightly structured survival tale running less than 90 minutes: two astronauts are left adrift outside their shuttle after it has suffered damage from the explosion of a Russian satellite.
 Oxygen is running low, and both of them have to somehow reach the nearest space station.
-The film is lean, extravagant, but not ostentatious: high-class hokum 600,000 feet in orbit.
+The film is lean, extravagant, but not ostentatious: high-class escapism 600,000 feet in orbit.
 The screenplay keeps the chain reaction of disasters moving, and the bass-heavy score with its heart-beating intonations might cause palpitations in viewers, no matter what age.

 As if answering the complaint about the lack of depth in action-driven movies, the film provides enough nuance to give the audience a sense of who the protagonists are.
 (Though it does seem odd that after basic training and two weeks in space, Clooney’s character knows nothing about Bullock’s, and his role is the typical swaggering, unlucky-in-love charmer.)
-Besides the special effects, the film makes new inroads for mainstream films: this is the first big-budget action film headed by a 49-year-old actress that I can remember.
+Besides the special effects, the film makes new inroads for mainstream films: this is the first big-budget action film headed by a 49-year-old actress, at least that I can remember.
 It opens everywhere on October 6.

 Even without the visual effects, Gravity lifts off, but for two other films, 3-D was the main enticement.
 Beyond the Edge, a New Zealand documentary, honors native son Sir Edmund Hillary’s scaling of Mount Everest as part of the British effort in “the last great colonial project.”
 (As in Gravity, the lack of oxygen becomes an issue.)
 The 360-degree panoramic view at the top is breathtaking, but this step-by-step recounting of the historic feat, through the archival audio from the reserved Sir Hillary (a self-described “rough, old country boy”), is as dry as the dehydrated Himalayan air at 29,000 feet.
 Kevin Macdonald’s gripping Touching the Void (2003) still has not been displaced as the most exciting mountain-climbing film.

-In a visually resplendent French/Brazilian live-action co-production, a scene-stealer little capuchin monkey survives a plane clash and has to learn to fend for himself (yes, I’m assuming it’s a boy monkey) in the richly verdant jungle of Amazonia.
+In a visually resplendent French/Brazilian live-action co-production, a scene-stealer little capuchin monkey survives a plane clash and has to learn to fend for himself (I’m assuming it’s a boy monkey) in the richly verdant jungle of Amazonia.
 He confronts a variety of obstacles, including an angry, alpha-male monkey; a raging river; and a gargantuan anaconda.
 The anthropomorphic monkey has one of the widest emotional ranges of any actor in the festival, registering fear (seeing an alligator for the first time), puzzlement (upon meeting a giant anteater), or joy (finding a friend in a fellow monkey).
 He survives by observing and learning, including what mushrooms to avoid after a bad batch results in a psychedelic trip.
 All the episodic scenes lead to the big moment where he rips off his collar and runs deeper into the emerald green rain forest, wild and free.
 Run, little monkey, run!
 It’s a National Geographic special for the elementary school-age set or any Curious George fan.
 With no dialogue, Amazonia should have no problem breaking borders.

 Though based on only a handful of films, the turn out from American independent films was strong.
 Nicole Holofcener arrived with the buoyant, but no less stringent, L.A. comedy of manners Enough Said, featuring a hugely likable but cluelessly narcissistic Julia Louis-Dreyfus as Eva, a well-meaning masseuse with a deprecating sense of humor.
 Divorced and with her only child about to go off to college, she tepidly begins dating Albert (the very vulnerable James Gandolfini), even though she’s not sure if she’s physically attracted to him—she confides in her best friend that “He’s kind of fat.”
 However, Eva neglects to tell him that his first wife is one of her clients and her new best friend.
-She only has to gently ask Albert’s ex, Marianne, a bohemian poet by way of Pottery Barn (Holofcener regular Catherine Keener), about Albert, and she gushes, spilling all.
+She only has to gently ask Albert’s ex, Marianne, a bohemian poet by way of Pottery Barn (Holofcener regular Catherine Keener), about Albert, and Marianne gushes, spilling all.
 Nor does Marianne realize that Albert is the new man in Eva’s life.

 In a performance made for TV, Louis-Dreyfus reacts to her own lines as though waiting for a laugh track.
-You can understand why the-trying-too-hard Eva complains, “I’m tired of being funny,” and as in the director’s previous films, the solidly middle-class characters are effortlessly flippant, but the screenplay never judges or vilifies Eva’s actions.
+You can understand why the-trying-too-hard Eva complains, “I’m tired of being funny,” and as in the director’s previous films, the solidly middle-class characters are effortlessly flippant, but the screenplay never vilifies Eva’s actions.
 Holofcener leaves it to the audience to be amazed at the next thoughtless move she makes.
 Gandolfini has a breezy presence, at home in his skin.
 Even without the foreknowledge of the actor’s recent death, the film has a lingering sense of regret, despite its Hollywood ending.
 It’s now in theaters.

 Among the documentaries, The Dog extends convicted bank robber John Wojtowicz’s 15 minutes of fame into an unexpurgated blast of gay 1970s New York.
 (Oh, so that why he’s called Little John.)
 Filmed over a period of years, he physically shrinks before your eyes after his diagnosis of skin cancer.
 A self-professed pervert, Wojtowicz boasts of four wives and 23 girlfriends as proof.
 Among his many personas, he was a Goldwater delegate in 1964, a draftee in Vietnam, and a member of the Gay Activist Alliance soon after Stonewall.
 In 1972, he and two co-conspirators robbed a bank, partially to pay for a sex-change operation for Wojtowicz’s lover, Ernie.
 (A gay priest had married them in Greenwich Village, seen in very grainy video footage.)
 The stand-off with police, which resulted in the taking of hostages, was the basis of Sidney Lumet’s seminal 1975 drama, Dog Day Afternoon, starring Al Pacino, a physical match for Wojtowicz.